azzerial/spiral-knights-headless-client/README.md

 - `exchange market` - ability to buy or sell energy offers
 - `auction house` - ability to bid, cancel a bid, get your listings, get your bids, list an item

-Though I am not too keen on bringing those features to life as they could introduce automated bots to the game.
+Though I am not too keen on bringing those features to life as they would introduce botting to the game.

 ## How to Use